amatos/amelia/README.md

 In case of AMD graphics, "amdgpu" driver support for "Southern Islands" and "Sea Islands" graphics is offered through auto-configuring.

+In case of Nvidia graphics, according to the gpu architecture, there's support for the newer 'nvidia-open' drivers and the 'Nvidia Hook' will also be automatically created.

 The purpose of this part of the installer is not to replace specialized or complicated/sofisticated software (like e.g. Manjaro's MHWDT or others) but only to offer support for a quick start.